Video shows alleged head stomp by officer at Oklahoma jail

-OKLAHOMA CITY (KFOR) – An investigation has been called for at the Oklahoma County Jail after an officer wass caught on camera allegedly stomping on the head of an inmate Tuesday.
+OKLAHOMA CITY (KFOR) – An investigation has been called for at the Oklahoma County Jail after an officer was caught on camera allegedly stomping on the head of an inmate Tuesday.

 KFOR obtained video security footage showing Chief Operating Officer Tony Towery approaching a detainee, bringing up his leg, and throwing it down.
 In the footage, the detainee’s upper body including his head is flung to the side as if it was hit.